 Worldwide, millions of people have died from COVID-19, and every country in the world has been affected.
-The pandemic has also triggered the worst global economic crisis since the Great Depression, exacerbated preexisting inequities, and set back progress on many other key health indicators.
-Learning from the COVID-19 pandemic will help countries prepare for future crises by strengthening health systems to be more resilient.
+This pandemic has also triggered the worst global economic crisis since the Great Depression, exacerbated preexisting inequities, and set back progress on many other key health indicators.
+Learning from the COVID-19 pandemic will help countries prepare for future crises by strengthening health systems to be more resilient.1

-The World Health Organization (WHO) and Global Health Security Agenda have developed useful frameworks for assessing epidemic and pandemic preparedness and response, which we have adapted for this research.
-Through the Exemplars in COVID-19 Response work, we aim to derive lessons learned about the drivers of a successful response and have developed a conceptual framework that breaks down the drivers into three consecutive groups: context and system factors, interventions, and outcomes.
+The World Health Organization (WHO) and Global Health Security Agenda have developed useful frameworks for assessing epidemic and pandemic preparedness and response, which have been adapted for this research.
+Through the Exemplars in COVID-19 Response work, we aimed to derive lessons learned about the drivers of a successful response and have developed a conceptual framework that categorizes the drivers into two groups: context and system factors, and interventions, which also includes outcomes.

 Click through to explore the detailed components of the conceptual framework.

-Contextual and System Factors: Each exemplar country entered into the pandemic with a variety of contextual factors that had, and continue to have, an impact on the course of COVID-19 within their borders.
+Contextual and System Factors: Each exemplar country entered into the pandemic with a variety of contextual factors that had an impact on the course of COVID-19 within their borders.
 Examples of these factors include healthcare system indicators such as healthcare access, affordability, and underlying disease burden, in addition to unique political and cultural factors that may have influenced the country’s COVID-19 response or continuation of essential health services, such as trust in government.

 Interventions: The interventions that each country put in place to combat COVID-19 and maintain essential health services, can be further broken down into population-level, health system-level, and patient-level interventions.
-Our research will focus on how countries chose to implement and prioritize certain interventions over others.
+Our research focused on how countries chose to implement and prioritize certain interventions over others.

-Outcomes: Exemplar countries were selected initially on the basis of their COVID-19 specific outcomes as well as the continuity to their provision of essential health services.
-The research will focus on exploring the extent to which the interventions put in place (in addition to country context) led to the COVID-19 and essential health services outcomes observed.
+Outcomes: Exemplar countries were selected initially on the basis of their COVID-19 specific outcomes as well as the continuity of their provision of essential health services.
+The research focused on exploring the extent to which the interventions put in place (in addition to country context) led to the COVID-19 and essential health services outcomes observed.
 While important, this research does not delve deeply into social and economic outcomes, nor other health outcomes which can be challenging to measure in real-time.

-COVID-19 is a respiratory disease caused by SARS-CoV-2 that is easily transmitted and presents in highly variable ways.
-Some patients die from the disease, some get seriously ill and recover completely, some experience long-term negative health effects, and some experience minimal or no symptoms (although they are still contagious).
-SARS-CoV-2 spreads primarily through respiratory droplets, which makes the virus difficult to control without high rates of compliance with stringent behavioral measures, such as masking and social distancing.
-Because people with COVID-19 are infectious before they have symptoms, and because they can transmit the virus even if they remain asymptomatic, simply testing and isolating symptomatic cases is insufficient to prevent the spread of the disease; this is a key difference between SARS-CoV-2 and SARS or MERS.
+COVID-19 is a respiratory disease caused by the SARS-CoV-2 virus that is easily transmitted and presents in highly variable ways.
+The health effects vary and patients may experience little to no symptoms (though they can still be contagious), severe symptoms with complete recovery or long-term health effects, or even death.
+SARS-CoV-2 is primarily spread through small liquid particles preventing transmission requires multiple layers of protection, including non-pharmaceutical interventions, such as masking and social distancing.
+Because people infected with SARS-CoV-2 can transmit the virus even when they aren’t experiencing symptoms, strategies that rely on testing and isolating symptomatic cases are insufficient to prevent the spread of the disease; this is a key difference between SARS-CoV-2 and SARS or MERS.4,5,6

 The downstream effects of COVID-19 are not limited to the health of infected individuals.
 Quarantining, social distancing, and other pandemic-related behavioral changes have caused unparalleled disruption to daily lives around the world.
 In addition, the need for advanced medical care for patients with severe disease, personal protective equipment for health care workers, and masks for the public have all put pressure on global supply chains.
 Across global populations, the COVID-19 pandemic has also exacerbated social inequities and imposed substantial economic hardships—especially on the most vulnerable.
-An example of this is the demonstrated spike in gender-based violence.
+The COVID-19 pandemic has exacerbated inequities and has contributed to a variety of negative downstream impacts, including economic hardship, learning loss due to school closures, social isolation, mental health challenges, and increased rates of gender-based violence (GBV).1,7

 We began by examining lessons learned and case studies from past epidemics and developing new case studies on countries that performed well at the start of the COVID-19 pandemic.

-In addition, we are conducting a set of thematic research projects to understand innovative solutions that have been implemented in countries around the world to address critical aspects of the COVID-19 response.
-By studying these aspects within the pandemic response, we aim to contribute in near real time to the global evidence base to support the revision of policies and implementation of strategies during the COVID-19 pandemic.
+In addition, the research coalition conducted a set of thematic research projects to understand innovative solutions that have been implemented in countries around the world to address critical aspects of the COVID-19 response.
+By studying these aspects within the pandemic response, we aimed to contribute in near real time to the global evidence base to support the revision of policies and implementation of strategies during the COVID-19 pandemic.

-These thematic efforts will complement a comprehensive study of countries across sub-Saharan Africa, Latin America, and Asia.
-Positive outlier countries will be evaluated in depth, with research into the interventions they used to address COVID-19 and the successes and challenges they encountered as they sought to contain the pandemic while maintaining essential health services.
+These thematic efforts were complemented a comprehensive study of countries led by Brown University School of Public Health, Johns Hopkins Bloomberg School of Public Health and Makerere University School of Public Health across sub-Saharan Africa, Latin America, and Asia.
+Positive outlier countries were evaluated in depth, with research into the interventions they used to address COVID-19 and the successes and challenges they encountered as they sought to control the pandemic while maintaining essential health services.

 Detection is the First Step Toward Containing Local Outbreaks

-Testing is critical to identify, isolate, and appropriately treat infected individuals and their contacts.
+Testing is critical to identifying, isolating, and appropriately treating infected individuals and their contacts.
 It is also critical for reasons beyond diagnosis.
-Surveillance testing enables a country to collect data that informs public health understanding of the outbreak and supports planning and decision making in the coming weeks and months.
-A strong surveillance strategy includes testing a representative set of samples from the population to make inferences as efficiently as possible.
-Strong surveillance systems also assess testing capacity to strike a balance between getting the data needed to inform public health decisions while allocating enough tests for clinical care.
+Surveillance testing enables a country to collect data that informs public health understanding of the outbreak and supports planning and decision-making in the coming weeks and months.
+A strong surveillance strategy includes testing a representative set of samples from the population to make inferences as efficiently as possible.8 Strong surveillance systems also assess testing capacity to strike a balance between getting the data needed to inform public health decisions while allocating enough tests for clinical care.
 Our research focused on four countries— the Democratic Republic of the Congo, Nigeria, Senegal, and Uganda—and their testing experiences to understand lessons learned in COVID-19.

 Maintaining and Strengthening Essential Health Services Is Critical

 COVID-19 has demonstrated the global consequences of underinvestment in health systems.
-Access to essential health services has been disrupted around the world as countries implement strict social distancing policies and divert health care workers and other resources to respond to COVID-19.
-Fear of contracting the virus has also led people to avoid health care facilities.
+Access to essential health services was disrupted around the world as countries implemented strict social distancing policies and diverted health care workers and other resources to respond to COVID-19.
+Fear of contracting the virus also led people to avoid health care facilities.
 Our research focused on how four countries in sub-Saharan Africa— the Democratic Republic of the Congo, Nigeria, Senegal, and Uganda— have addressed the challenge of maintaining essential health services during the COVID-19 pandemic.

 Leveraging Lessons from the Past to Deliver COVID-19 Vaccines

-As vaccines to prevent COVID-19 infection are distributed worldwide, global attention shifts from vaccine development to other logistical, political, and social challenges: deploying new technologies, accessing high-risk populations, building community confidence, and addressing vaccine hesitancy.
+As vaccines to prevent COVID-19 infection were distributed worldwide, global attention shifted from vaccine development to other logistical, political, and social challenges: deploying new technologies, accessing high-risk populations, building community confidence, and addressing vaccine hesitancy.
 Low-resource settings have some systemic barriers that may further complicate vaccine distribution, such as limited surveillance infrastructure, strained supply chains, and an overstretched workforce.
-As lower- and middle-income countries prepare to scale up the roll out COVID-19 vaccines, harnessing strategies for success from the implementation of other recent vaccines, such as meningitis A, yellow fever, and Ebola, provides valuable support to health officials and decision makers.
+As lower- and middle-income countries prepare to scale up the roll out of COVID-19 vaccines, harnessing strategies for success from the implementation of other recent vaccines, such as meningitis A, yellow fever, and Ebola, provides valuable support to health officials and decision-makers.

 Factors Contributing to Expansion of COVID-19 Digital Tools